codingPhuc/obsidian_git_computer_network/Domain Name System (Domain Name System) and its functions..md

 ## authoritatives DNS server :
 organization own dns SERVER(S) ,providing authoritative hostname  to ip mapping for organization named host can be maintained by organization or service provider
+### dns name resolutio niterated query
 ![[dns server name.PNG]]
 it like an ask and tell which person to ask next for direction
 1. the computer ask the local dns server
-2. the local dns server then ask root dns for the top down dns with .
+2. the local dns server then ask root dns for the top down dns with .edu
+3. the local then ask the .edu for the umass dns server
+4. then the cocal ask the umass server for the ip address of the requested website
+5. the local server will then respond
+### recursive query